Active Learning Techniques for Pomset Recognizers: An Active Learning Algorithm for Pomset Recognizers

 Given a set $X \subseteq \SP$ of pomsets, hypothesis $\Hyp$ is $X$-\emph{compatible} if for any $w \in X$, $\Hyp(w) = \Mod(w)$. $\Hyp$ is said to be \emph{compatible} with $\B$ if it is compatible with $\underset{B \in \B}{\bigcup} \{c[s] \mid s \in B, c \in \C_B\}$.

-Active learning algorithms such as TTT~\cite{isberner14ttt}, $L^\#$~\cite{vaandrager22lsharp}, or van Heerdt et al.'s adaptation of $L^*$~\cite{DBLP:conf/fossacs/HeerdtKR021} to pomset recognizers may not always immediately result in a compatible hypothesis.
-However, incompatibilities provide a 'free' counter-example $c[s]$ such that $\Hyp(c[s]) \neq \Mod(c[s])$ without requiring an extra membership or equivalence query.
-We should therefore guarantee that $\Hyp$ is compatible with $\B$ before submitting an equivalence query.
+AL algorithms such as TTT~\cite{isberner14ttt}, $L^\#$~\cite{vaandrager22lsharp}, or van Heerdt et al.'s adaptation of $L^*$~\cite{DBLP:conf/fossacs/HeerdtKR021} to PRs may not always immediately result in a compatible hypothesis.
+However, incompatibilities provide a `free' counterexample $c[s]$ such that $\Hyp(c[s]) \neq \Mod(c[s])$ without requiring an extra MQ or EQ due to $\Mod(c[s])$ having already been queried when $s$ was sifted into $\B_s$.